benlloyd50/todo_app/readme.md

 - [ ] View history of tasks
 - [ ] Add descriptions to tasks
 - [ ] Clean TUI to let sit in your terminal
-- [ ] One screen that shows updates
+- [ ] One screen that shows all you need

 ## Task Information
 - name